top of page

 • Enjoy collaboration and brainstorming

 In a team setting: I-types often bring energy, creativity, and morale.
 They may struggle with follow-through or details if unsupported.
+They excel when facilitating conversations or championing a vision, especially when paired with teammates who help with execution.

 How leaders can support them: